-We believe that our cash generated from operations, cash and cash equivalents on hand and availability under our revolving credit facility will be sufficient to fund our working capital and capital expenditure requirements for at least the next twelve months.
+We believe that our cash generated from operations, cash and cash equivalents on hand and availability under our funding facility will be sufficient to fund our working capital and capital expenditure requirements for at least the next twelve months.
 In addition, we may choose to raise additional funds at any time through equity or debt financing arrangements, if required for additional working capital, capital expenditures or other strategic investments.
 Our belief concerning liquidity is based on currently available information.
 To the extent this information proves to be inaccurate, or if circumstances change, future availability of credit or other sources of financing may be reduced, and our liquidity could be adversely affected.
 Our future capital requirements and the adequacy of available funds will depend on many factors, including those described in the section of this annual report titled "Risk Factors."
 Depending on the severity and direct impact of these factors on us, we may be unable to secure additional financing to meet our operating requirements on terms favorable to us, or at all.

-Year ended Fe Y-0-Y % 2023 2023 2022 2021(3) 2023 2022 (U.S.\$ thousands (1) ) (in R thousands) Net cash generated from operating activities 61,424 1,126,663 931,706 937,851 21% (1)% Net cash utilized by investing activities (33,922) (622,210) (658,217) ) (517,691 (2) (5)% 27% Net cash (utilized by) / generated from financing activities (22,899) (420,026) 334,972 (486,012) (225)% 169%
+Year ended February 29/28 Y-0-Y %

+2024 2024 2023 2022(2) 2024 2023

+(U.S.\$

+thousands (1) (i n R thousands)

+Net cash generated from operating activities 49,772 955,040 1,126,663 931,706 (15)% 21%

+Net cash utilized by investing activities (48,581) (932,187) (622,210) (658,217) 50% (5)%

+Net cash (utilized by) / generated from

+financing activities (30,902) (592,954) (420,026) 334,972 41% (225)%

-- (1) For convenience purposes only, amounts in South African rand as at February 28, 2023 have been translated to U.S. dollars using an exchange rate of ZAR 18.3425 to U.S.\$1.00, the exchange rate for U.S. dollars at February 28, 2023 as set forth in the H.10 statistical release of the Board of Governors of the Federal Reserve System.
+- (1) For convenience purposes only, amounts in South African rand as at February 29, 2024 have been translated to U.S. dollars using an exchange rate of ZAR 19.1884 to U.S.\$1.00, the exchange rate for U.S. dollars at February 29, 2024 as set forth in the H.10 statistical release of the Board of Governors of the Federal Reserve System.
 These translations should not be considered representations that any such amounts have been, could have been or could be converted at that or any other exchange rate.
-See "Exchange Rates" for further information about recent fluctuations in exchange rates. - (2) Net cash utilized from investing for the year ended February 28, 2021 includes the reclassification of ZAR 220.9 million in inventory movement to the purchase of property, plant and equipment. - (3) We have elected to omit discussion of the earliest of the three years covered by our consolidated financial statements presented in this Annual Report because that disclosure for the fiscal year ended February 28, 2021 was included in our Annual Report on Form 20-F (File No. 001-40300), filed with the SEC on June 9, 2022, under the section titled "Item 5.
+See "Exchange Rates" for further information about recent fluctuations in exchange rates. - (2) We have elected to omit discussion of the earliest of the three years covered by our consolidated financial statements presented in this Annual Report because that disclosure for the financial year ended February 28, 2022 was included in our Annual Report on Form 20-F (File No. 001-40300), filed with the SEC on June 13, 2023, under the section titled "Item 5.
 Operating and Financial Review and Prospects."